gaybro8777/SemanticModels.jl/README.md

 transforming the model to create a novel model.
 This process can help fit an existing theory to new data, explore alternative hypotheses about the mechanisms of a natural phenomena, or conduct counterfactual thought experiments.

-SemanticModels.ModelTool is the current home for this capability.
+SemanticModels.ModelTools is the current home for this capability.
-You can call `m = ModelTool.model(ExpAgentProblem, expr)` to lift an agent based model up to the semantic level, then apply transformations on that `m` and then call `eval(m.expr)` to generate code for that new model.
+You can call `m = ModelTool.model(ExpStateModel, expr)` to lift an agent based model up to the semantic level, then apply transformations on that `m` and then call `eval(m.expr)` to generate code for that new model.
 This allows you to compare different variations on a theme to conduct your research.

-If you are working with `ODEProblem` or agent based odels, there are prebuilt types for representing those models, but if you want to add a new class of models you will just have to write:
+If you are working with `ODEProblem` or agent based odes, there are prebuilt types for representing those models, but if you want to add a new class of models you will just have to write:

 1. a struct `T` that holds a structured representation of instances of the model class